Garum: Manufacture and export

 Garum was produced in various grades and consumed by all social classes.
 After the liquid was ladled off the top of the mixture, the remains of the fish, called allec, were used by the poorest classes to flavor their staple porridge or farinata.
 The finished product—the nobile garum of Martial's epigram—was apparently mild and subtle in flavor.
 The best garum fetched extraordinarily high prices, and salt could be substituted for it in a simpler dish.
 Garum appears in many recipes featured in the Roman cookbook Apicius.
-For example, Apicius (8.6.2–3) gives a recipe for lamb stew, calling for the meat to be cooked with onion and coriander, pepper, lovage, cumin, liquamen, oil, and wine, then thickened with flour.
-The same cookbook mentions garum being used as fish stock to flavor chopped mallow leaves fried in a skillet.
+For example, Apicius (8.6.2–3) mentions garum being used as fish stock to flavor chopped mallow leaves fried in a skillet.

 In the 1st century AD, liquamen was a sauce distinct from garum, as indicated throughout the Corpus Inscriptionum Latinarum IV.
 By the 5th century or earlier, however, liquamen had come to refer to garum.
-The available evidence suggests that the sauce was typically made by crushing the innards of (fatty) pelagic fishes, particularly anchovies, but also sprats, sardines, mackerel, or tuna, and then fermenting them in brine.
+The available evidence suggests that the sauce was typically made by crushing the innards of (fatty) pelagic fishes—particularly anchovies, but also sprats, sardines, mackerel, or tuna—and then fermenting them in brine.
 In most surviving tituli picti inscribed on amphorae, where the fish ingredient is shown, the fish is mackerel.
 Under the best conditions, the fermentation process took about 48 hours.

 The manufacture and export of garum was an element of the prosperity of coastal Greek emporia from the Ligurian coast of Gaul to the coast of Hispania Baetica, and perhaps an impetus for Roman penetration of these coastal regions.
 Although garum was a staple of the Roman Empire's cuisine, few production sites are known to have existed in the Eastern Mediterranean.
 In 2019 a small 1st-century factory was discovered near Ashkelon.
 A 2013 storm uncovered Neapolis, a major center of garum production, at Nabeul in Tunisia.

 Pliny the Elder spoke of a type of garum that Roman Jews may have used, as normal garum may not have contained exclusively kosher seafood.
 In the ruins of Pompeii, jars were found containing kosher garum, suggesting an equal popularity among Jews there.